UPGS: Unified Pose-aware Gaussian Splatting for Dynamic Scene Deblurring: Introduction

 As affine transformations are highly coupled with 3D Gaussians, an alternative training scheme is employed.
 Particularly, we first leave out affine transformations to optimize 3D Gaussians using initial COLMAP poses.
 In this way, static regions can be roughly reconstructed while dynamic regions still suffer poor quality.
 Then, we include time-conditioned SE(3) transformations for training while fixing 3D Gaussians, refining the geometry of dynamic regions.
 Finally, both affine transformations and 3D Gaussians are jointly optimized.
 Extensive evaluations on the Stereo Blur benchmark and challenging real-world sequences show that our UPGS achieves superior reconstruction fidelity and pose accuracy compared to existing dynamic deblurring methods.

-\begin{itemize} \item We propose \textbf{UPGS}, a Unified Pose‑aware Gaussian Splatting framework that jointly optimizes camera poses and 3D Gaussian scene parameters in an end‑to‑end manner to reconstruct dynamic scenes from blurry monocular video. \item We recast both camera and object motion as per‑primitive $\mathrm{SE}(3)$ affine warps on 3D Gaussians, enabling joint refinement in the same optimization pipeline. \item We introduce a three‑stage training schedule—scene‑only, pose‑only, then full joint optimization—to prevent error accumulation and accelerate convergence. \item We demonstrate on the Stereo Blur dataset and challenging real‑world sequences that UPGS yields sharper reconstructions and more accurate camera‑pose estimates, outperforming prior dynamic deblurring methods. \end{itemize}
+\begin{itemize} \item We propose \textbf{UPGS}, a Unified Pose‑aware Gaussian Splatting framework that jointly optimizes camera poses and 3D Gaussian scene parameters in an end‑to‑end manner to reconstruct dynamic scenes from blurry monocular video. \item We recast both camera and object motion as per‑primitive $\mathrm{SE}(3)$ affine warps on 3D Gaussians, enabling joint refinement in the same optimization pipeline. \item We introduce a three‑stage training schedule—scene‑only, pose‑only, then full joint optimization—to prevent error accumulation and accelerate convergence. \item We demonstrate that UPGS yields sharp reconstructions and more accurate camera‑pose estimates on challenging real‑world sequences from the Stereo Blur \cite{zhou2019davanet} and BARD‑GS datasets \cite{lu2025bard}, indicating its effectiveness for dynamic deblurring tasks. \end{itemize}